My Horse & Me: Release

 The game was followed with My Horse & Me 2, released a year later (Known as My Horse & Me: Riding For Gold in North America).

 Plot and gameplay

 My Horse And Me simulates owning a real horse, as well as learning to ride and grooming your horse.
-You can train with your horse and compete and become champions together.
+After completing training exercises, players can compete in the career mode.
 Throughout the game, gamers are able to unlock mini games, new tack, and appearances for you and your horse.

 Critical reception

 Wii and PC

 Game Vortex felt the game wouldn't appeal gamers or aspiring riders alike.
 IGN felt the title was a passable game for adolescent girls, and criticised its "poor" design and "ugly" visuals.
 GameZone felt it was a fun game for young girls, and that it can be fun despite the confusing controls.
 Nintendojo thought the game was boring and generic.
-AceGamez felt the game didn't deserve its $30 price tag.

 Nintendo DS

 IGN wrote that the game was functional yet not fun.